 - Medical as well as security evacuation coverage is provided if relocation due to an emergency situation is needed; read more about political or natural disaster evacuation procedures

-- Employees accompanying students abroad should contact the OGSS for trip leader training
+- Employees accompanying students abroad should register for trip leader training before they travel

 - There is no age limit for travelers

 - More information about specific conditions, exclusions and other terms are outlined in the GeoBlue Employee Member Guide

 - If you have a pre-existing conditions, be sure to contact GeoBlue in advance of your departure.
 Most prescription medications are easily transportable abroad.
 However, certain prescribed medications, such as those to control psychosis, attention-deficit disorder or chronic/severe pain, may not be available or are considered illegal in some foreign countries and could be confiscated by customs agents if discovered.
 Read more about this at the Traveling with Medications webpage

 - To arrange routine physical or mental health care during extended visits or direct payment of medical expenses, follow the directions under accessing routine (non-emergency) care abroad

 - In case of medical emergency abroad, the traveler should go to the nearest clinic or hospital then follow directions under medical emergencies